How to Stay Consistent With Your Fitness Goals: Simple Tips for Lasting Results

 Motivation is helpful, but it often fades.
 That’s where discipline comes in.
 When you rely only on motivation, you might stop when you don’t feel like working out.
 But when you’ve built discipline and healthy habits, you keep going regardless of mood.
 Accountability also plays a huge role.
 Having someone check in on your progress, whether it’s a trainer, workout buddy, or exercise physiologist, helps you stay consistent with fitness goals.

-Set Realistic Fitness Goals
+Setting Realistic Fitness Goals That Stick

 One of the biggest reasons people give up is unrealistic goal-setting.
 If you’re new to exercise and set a target of running 10 km every day, you’ll quickly feel burnt out.
 Instead, set goals that are practical and achievable.